 Inadequate Anticipation.
 A therapist may understand a potential ethical problem, but not expect it to arise.
 Or, a therapist might underestimate the magnitude of the problem or decide that taking safeguards would prove unnecessary or too costly.
 For example, a therapist treating a couple may not attend sufficiently to the possible confidentiality dilemmas that could develop if a divorce occurs and one parent later attempts to subpoena the treatment records for use in a custody dispute.
 Potential ethical problems may never materialize, but, if they do, the therapist may be held responsible for not taking reasonable precautions.
-If there is a complaint, ethics committees and licensing boards may judge the therapist’s actions in hindsight as to whether the problem should have been perceived and avoided.
+If there is a complaint, ethics committees and licensing boards may judge the therapist’s actions in hindsight as to whether the problem should have been anticipated and avoided.

 Unclear Dilemmas.
 In a variation of the inadequately anticipated dilemma, a problem could be seen as possibly arising, but ambiguous features cloud the choice of what action to take.
 We cannot always predict the consequences of available alternatives as we attempt to make a decision about how best to confront an ethical problem.
-The use of an innovative or controversial therapeutic techniques, for example, becomes problematic because the risks, if any, are simply unknown.
+The use of an innovative or controversial therapeutic technique, for example, becomes problematic because the risks, if any, are simply unknown.

 Loyalty Conflicts.
 An ethical problem may present itself whenever discrepancies exist among the demands of laws, government policies, employers, and ethical principles that simultaneously jeopardize the welfare of client.
 In individual situations, therapists may feel torn among those who pay for their services or to whom they owe a favor, taxpayers or other third-party payers, colleagues, employers, or employees.
 These thorny dilemmas cause considerable distress, because a single choice must often be made from among several legitimate loyalties.
 Someone, or some entity, may not feel well served as a result.
 It often becomes difficult – if not impossible – to protect the rights and fulfill the legitimate needs of every involved constituent simultaneously.

 Conflicting Ethical Principles.
 When making ethical decisions, a thorny dilemma arises when one moral principle conflicts with another.
 Which one takes precedence?
-The values listed at the beginning of this course, are not prioritized.
+The values listed at the beginning of this course are not prioritized.
 Clashes between ethical principles occur more regularly than you might think.
 For example, you might consider holding back a truthful response because the client would likely be upset or harmed by it.
 Or the divulging of information to help one person may involve breaking another’s confidence.

-Fortunately, most of the time one does not need to rush into a decision before meeting the conditions listed above.
-Either nothing will happen until these conditions can be satisfied, or the problematic act has already occurred but any ensuing damage will not materialize right away.
+Fortunately, most of the time, one does not need to rush into a decision before meeting the conditions listed above.
+Either nothing will happen until these conditions can be satisfied, or the problematic act has already occurred, but any ensuing damage will not materialize right away.

-Because professional ethics codes are general proscriptive guidelines that cannot inform us of how to deal with specific ethical dilemmas and their associated variables, we suggest that all mental health professionals internalize a decision-making strategy to assist in coping with ethical matters as they arise.
+Because professional codes of ethics are general proscriptive guidelines that cannot inform us of how to deal with specific ethical dilemmas and their associated variables, we suggest that all mental health professionals internalize a decision-making strategy to assist in coping with ethical matters as they arise.
 We expect that such a process will maximize the chances of an ethically sound result, although we also readily acknowledge that this does not always happen.
 Sometimes outcomes will remain unsettled no matter how hard one tries to resolve them.
-However, therapists who can document a sustained effort to deal with the dilemma, including well-reasoned accounts of their decision-making rationale, will have a distinct advantage should their actions ever be challenged.
+However, therapists who can document a sustained effort to deal with the dilemma, including well-reasoned accounts of their decision-making rationale, will have a distinct advantage should their actions ever be questioned or challenged.

 We must stress that the application of ethical decision-making strategies does not actually make a decision.
 However, a systematic examination of the situation will likely have a powerful influence on your final determination.